anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 ZTA principles applied to Cloud infrastructure components are the following:

--	Adopt least privilege configurations
+*	Adopt least privilege configurations
--	Authentication and authorization required for each entity, service, or session
+*	Authentication and authorization required for each entity, service, or session
--	Fine grained segmentation
+*	Fine grained segmentation
--	Separation of control plane and data plane
+*	Separation of control plane and data plane
--	Secure internal and external communications
+*	Secure internal and external communications
--	Monitor, test, and analyse security continuously
+*	Monitor, test, and analyse security continuously

 Zero Trust principles should also be applied to cloud-native applications.
 With the increasing use of these applications which are designed with microservices and deployed using containers as packaging and Kubernetes as an orchestrator, the security of east-west communications between components must be carefully addressed.
 The use of secured communication protocols brings a first level of security, but considering each component as non-trustworthy will minimize the risk for applications to be compromised.
 A good practice is to implement the proxy-based service mesh which will provide a framework to build a secured environment for microservices-based applications, offering services such as service discovery, authentication and authorisation policies enforcement, network resilience, and security monitoring capabilities.
 The two documents, [NIST SP 800-204A](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-204A.pdf)(Building Secure Microservices-based Applications Using Service-Mesh Architecture) and [NIST SP 800-204B](https://csrc.nist.gov/publications/detail/sp/800-204b/final)(Attribute-based Access Control for Microservices-based Applications Using a Service Mesh), describe service mesh, and provide guidance for service mesh components deployment.

-<a name="7.7"></a>
-## 7.7 Open Source Software Security
+## Open Source Software Security

 Software supply chain safety is crucial and can be a complex task in virtualised and containerised environments.
 Open source code is present in Cloud Infrastructure software from host Operating System to virtualisation layer components, the most obvious being represented by Linux, KVM, QEMU, OpenStack, and Kubernetes.
 Workloads components can also be composed of open source code.
 The proportion of open source code to an application source code can vary.
 It can be partial or total, visible or not.
 Open source code can be upstream code coming directly from open source public repositories or code within a commercial application or network function.
 To ensure the security of the whole system, all software and hardware components must reach the same level of security by following best security practices including secure lifecycle management.
 The SAFECode paper “Managing Security Risks Inherent in the Use of Third-party Components” provides a detailed risk management approach.

 To secure software code, the following methods must be applied:

--	Use best practices coding such as design pattern recommended in the [Twelve-Factor App](https://12factor.net/) or [OWASP “Secure Coding Practices - Quick Reference Guide”](owasp.org)
+*	Use best practices coding such as design pattern recommended in the [Twelve-Factor App](https://12factor.net/) or [OWASP “Secure Coding Practices - Quick Reference Guide”](owasp.org)
--	Require suppliers to provide a Software Bill of Materials to identify the open source modules in their product’s software releases
+*	Require suppliers to provide a Software Bill of Materials to identify the open source modules in their product’s software releases
--	Use trusted, authenticated and identified software images that are provided by authenticated software distribution portals
+*	Use trusted, authenticated and identified software images that are provided by authenticated software distribution portals
--	Do threat modelling, as described in the document “Tactical Threat Modeling” published by SAFECode
+*	Do threat modelling, as described in the document “Tactical Threat Modeling” published by SAFECode
--	Test the software in a pre-production environment to validate integration
+*	Test the software in a pre-production environment to validate integration
--	Detect vulnerabilities using security tools scanning and CVE (Common Vulnerabilities and Exposures) and apply remediation actions according to their severity rating
+*	Detect vulnerabilities using security tools scanning and CVE (Common Vulnerabilities and Exposures) and apply remediation actions according to their severity rating
--	Actively monitor the open source software repositories to determine if new versions have been released that address identified vulnerabilities discovered in the community
+*	Actively monitor the open source software repositories to determine if new versions have been released that address identified vulnerabilities discovered in the community
--	Report and remove vulnerabilities by upgrading components using authenticated software update distribution portals
+*	Report and remove vulnerabilities by upgrading components using authenticated software update distribution portals
--	Adopt a DevSecOps approach and rely on testing automation throughout the software build, integration, delivery, deployment, and runtime operation to perform automatic security check, as described in section 7.4.4  ‘”Infrastructure as a Code Security”
+*	Adopt a DevSecOps approach and rely on testing automation throughout the software build, integration, delivery, deployment, and runtime operation to perform automatic security check, as described in section 7.4.4  ‘”Infrastructure as a Code Security”

 The strength of open source code is the availability of code source developed by a community which maintain and improve it.
 Open source code integration with application source code helps to develop and produce applications faster.
 But, in return, it can introduce security risks if a risk management DevSecOps approach is not implemented.
 The GSMA white paper, “Open Networking & the Security of Open Source Software Deployment - Future Networks”, alerts on these risks and addresses the challenges coming with open source code usage.
 Amongst these risks for security, we can mention a poor quality code containing security flaws, an obsolete code with known vulnerabilities, and the lack of knowledge of open source communities’ branches activity.
 An active branch will come with bugs fixes, it will not be the case with an inactive branch.
 The GSMA white paper develops means to mitigate these security issues.